Eilonasraf/E-Commerce-Website-Project/README.md

-Here's a sample README template for your GitHub project, an e-commerce website:
+Here's a sample README template for GitHub project, an e-commerce website:

 ---